Marmaduke (2022 film)

 Marmaduke is a 2022 animated comedy film directed by Mark Dippé, and co-directed by Phil Nibbelink, Youngki Lee, and Matt Whelan, based on the comic strip of the same name by Paul and Brad Anderson.
-The second feature-length film based on the strip following the 2010 film, it stars Pete Davidson as Marmaduke, along with J.K.
+It stars Pete Davidson as Marmaduke, along with J.K.
 Simmons, Brian Hull, Shelby Young, David Koechner and Julie Nathanson.
 The film is an international co-production of the United States, Canada, Hong Kong, South Korea, and the United Kingdom.

 It was released by SC Films in international countries and on Netflix in the United States on May 6, 2022.
-The film was widely panned by critics and audiences, with criticisms going towards its animation, screenplay, story, characters, voice acting, visuals, and humor.
+The film was widely panned by critics and audiences, with criticisms aimed towards its animation, screenplay, story, characters, voice acting, visuals and humor.

 Plot

 Phil, his wife Dottie, and their two kids Barbara and Billy now live in Maryland with their dog, a Great Dane by the name of Marmaduke.
 The film opens at Billy's birthday party.
 Marmaduke takes a cannonball dive from the second floor of the family home into the backyard pool, releasing a tidal wave.
 Barbara records it on her phone and the video goes viral.
 It comes to the attention of a world-renowned dog trainer, Guy, who offers to turn Marmaduke into a world-class show dog.
-At first, the family isn’t sure about Marmaduke entering the competitions.
-When Phil learns there is a one million dollar top prize, he’s persuaded to make an agreement.
+At first, the family isn't sure about Marmaduke entering the competitions.
+When Phil learns there is a one million dollar top prize, he's persuaded to make an agreement.
 Marmaduke goes into training and, after some initial resistance, he begins to make progress.

 Guy enters Marmaduke into a local dog show to test his skills.
-During the preliminary setup, Marmaduke encounters an Afghan Hound named Zeus, who entices him to eat prior to the competition, which results in him getting bloated.
+During the preliminary setup, Marmaduke encounters an Afghan Hound named Zeus, who entices him to eat prior to the competition, which results in him getting stomach bloated.
 Marmaduke does his best to conceal the matter and struts onto the field with Guy.
 Before one lap around the field, Marmaduke releases voluminous clouds of noxious flatus, enveloping the entire field in the process.
-Desperate to relieve himself, Marmaduke soars through the air and lands backside down in the winner’s trophy and defecates in it, much to the horror of everyone.
+Desperate to relieve himself, Marmaduke soars through the air and lands backside down in the winner's trophy and defecates in it, much to the horror of everyone.